 On this page:

-By May 1, 2025, a strata hotel that has its own website where guests can book a short-term accommodation must be registered with the provincial short-term rental registry.
+A strata hotel that has its own website where guests can book a short-term accommodation must register its platform with the provincial short-term rental registry.

 While required to register, strata hotel platforms are exempt from most platform requirements, including validation of registration numbers and monthly data sharing.

-Strata hotel platforms are encouraged to register before individual hosts within the strata hotel to simplify the process for those hosts to claim the strata hotel principal residence exemption.
+Strata hotel platforms are strongly encouraged to register before individual hosts within the strata hotel.
+Registration of a unit in the hotel before the platform is registered may be onerous for the host and result in delays.

 Follow these steps to register a strata hotel platform: